AckerlyXu/heima/articles/service-fabric/service-fabric-diagnostics-event-analysis-oms.md

 It is recommended to use EventFlow and WAD as aggregation solutions because they allow for a more modular approach to diagnostics and monitoring.
 For example, if you want to change your outputs from EventFlow, it requires no change to your actual instrumentation, just a simple modification to your config file.
 If, however, you decide to invest in using OMS and are willing to continue using it for event analysis (does not have to be the only platform you use, but rather that it will be at least one of the platforms)
 <!-- Not Available [OMS agent](/log-analytics/log-analytics-windows-agents) -->

 The process for doing this is relatively easy, since you just have to add the agent as a virtual machine scale set extension to your Resource Manager template, ensuring that it gets installed on each of your nodes.
-A sample Resource Manager template that deploys the OMS workspace with the Service Fabric solution (as above) and adds the agent to your nodes can be found [here](https://github.com/ChackDan/Service-Fabric/tree/master/ARM%20Templates/SF%20OMS%20Sample).
+A sample Resource Manager template that deploys the OMS workspace with the Service Fabric solution (as above) and adds the agent to your nodes can be found for clusters running [Windows](https://github.com/ChackDan/Service-Fabric/tree/master/ARM%20Templates/SF%20OMS%20Samples/Windows) or [Linux](https://github.com/ChackDan/Service-Fabric/tree/master/ARM%20Templates/SF%20OMS%20Samples/Linux).

 The advantages of this are the following: